What is the Weather on the Planet Jupiter? A Comprehensive Guide

 The largest planet in the Solar System

-Due to its immense size, yep, Jupiter is the largest, the biggest planet in the Solar System.
-Jupiter has a mean radius of 69,911 kilometers ± 6 kilometers (43,441 miles) and a mass of 1.8986 × 1027 kilograms.
-That means it is nearly 11 times the size of our Earth, and more than 300 times Earth’s massive.
+Due to its immense size, Jupiter is the largest planet in the Solar System.
+It has a mean radius of 69,911 kilometers ± 6 kilometers (43,441 miles) and a mass of 1.8986 × 1027 kilograms.

-It is a gas giant planet
+A gas giant planet

 These gases fill the whole planet, descending to its core.
 The surface of this planet is not solid, and below the surface, the gas turns into liquid and even plasma, all the way to the planet’s rocky central core.

-What’s about day and time on Jupiter?
+Day and time on Jupiter

 One day on Jupiter or one Jovian day goes by in less than 10 hours.
-That means a single day in this gas giant planet is just over 1/3 the length of a day on Earth.
-And well, one year on planet Jupiter is the same as … 11.8 years on Earth.
-This is because Jupiter has a very fast rotational speed: 12.6 km/s at the equator.
+That means a single day on this gas-giant planet is just over 1/3 the length of a day on Earth.

 Jupiter is the fifth planet in the Solar System